fw-dev/useful_dashboard_info/README.md

 # FileWave Extra Metrics
 The purpose of Extra Metrics is to augment a standard FileWave installation with additional metrics and dashboard capabilities.

-_TODO: get the dashboards loaded (via a command?) into the system, likely prompt the user or just import them during configuration, will need another API key for that?
-If running on fwxserver, can we work out that API key?
-Importing *might* be as simple as jamming the files into the provisioning directory actually_

 # Overview
 Extra Metrics provides a series of dashboards related to how your fleet's deployments are progressing.
 The information is intended to show "at-a-glance" insights into the software patch status, device health and user specific deployments.

-_TODO: screen shots in the readme._

 ## Software Patch Status
 The software update (patch status) of clients is calculated using software  update catalogs as well as information delivered by clients about the updates they require.